 Tyler believes that businesses must empower customers with more control through interactive shopping experiences.
 “AI–powered AR and VR marketing will continue to provide businesses with unique ways to attract and retain customers, promote their products, and drive sales,” Tyler says.

-Challenges AI needs to overcome
+3 challenges AI marketing needs to overcome

-AI has made impressive strides within marketing, but technologies are far from perfect.
 Ramirez points out AI’s lack of reasoning as a shortcoming: “AI lacks common sense or the ability to explain its choices,” says Ramirez.
 “For example, if you ask an AI assistant why it didn’t book a flight to a particular destination, it will not be able to provide you with a clear answer.
 These are some of the problems that need to be solved before AI can become truly intelligent.”

 Ben Tibbits, Managing Director at Broadband Deals, worries that the use of AI has become too predictable.
 “There is an undeniable occurrence of data similarity across many of the AI tools on the market today,” he says.
 “For example, many of the social media AI tools will aggregate data and suggest social post formats based on those which have performed well in the past.
 This works in theory, however when many people in the same niche or sector are using the same AI tools it becomes glaringly obvious just by looking at the format of the post/article alone.